ku-nlp/bert-based-faqir/README.md

 The data structure is below.
 ```
 data
-├── bert : The forked repository from BERT original repository *1
+├── bert : the forked repository from BERT original repository *1
 ├── Japanese_L-12_H-768_A-12_E-30_BPE : BERT Japanese pre-trained model
 └── localgovfaq *2
     ├── qas : QA pairs in Amagasaki City FAQ
     ├── testset_segmentation.txt : the testset for evaluation
-    └── samples : the retrieval results by TSUBAKI, BERT, and Joint model
+    └── samples : the retrieval results by TSUBAKI, BERT, and hybrid model

 ```
 **\*1 We modified the original code of BERT so that it can deal with Japanese sentences and load our FAQ retrieval format.
 See [ku-nlp/bert](https://github.com/ku-nlp/bert/tree/FAQretrieval) to check the differences from the original code.**